Adoption is built around the needs of the child but it's also a legal process giving you duties, responsibilities and rights for that child.

 - Children from Black and Minority Ethnic (BME) backgrounds.

 We have very limited capacity at the current time to assess applicants unable to consider the above.
-We will continue to keep our recruitment needs under review in order to ensure that we can place our children in new families as soon as possible.
+We continue to review our recruitment needs every three months, to ensure that we can place our children in new families as soon as possible.

 For further advice on adoption agencies please contact First4Adoption.